The Twyford Academies Trust

 The Chaplaincy also provides for students' pastoral needs, running a learning programme for those who have experienced loss called Seasons for Growth.
 Students are also supported through a 'Boys to Men' programme that seeks to nurture students' confidence and self-esteem.

-The Twyford Academies Trust has two full time Anglican Chaplains, The Revd Dr John Seymour and The Revd Daniel Natnael.Back to the top
+The Twyford Academies Trust has a full time Anglican Chaplain, The Revd David Brammer.Back to the top

 Collective Worship at William Perkin